abdullah72005/Stock_Trading/README.md

   </a>
 <h1 align="center">Stock_Trading</h1>
   <p align="center">
-    Stock_Trading is a web-based application designed to provide a realistic stock trading simulation experience.
+    Stock_Trading is a Django web-based application designed to provide a realistic stock trading simulation experience.
 Users can register, manage their virtual portfolio, and fetch real-time stock prices using the Alpha Vantage API.
 The application emphasizes security, with features like password constraints, account balance management, and the ability to update passwords.
     <br />
     <a href="https://github.com/abdullah72005/Stock_Trading"><strong>Explore the docs »</strong></a>
   </p>